Tony Duvert: Critical recognition

 Thanks to Roland Barthes, Duvert achieved public recognition in 1973 with his novel Paysage de fantaisie (Strange Landscape), which won the Prix Médicis, and was greeted warmly by critics.
 For Claude Mauriac the book revealed "gifts and art that the word talent is not enough to express".

 In 1974, Duvert expounded his ideology at length in Le Bon Sexe Illustré (Good Sex Illustrated) in which he sharply criticised sex education and the modern western family.
-Critics praised its humor and his ability to observe the pretenses of bourgeois society.
+Critics praised its humour and his ability to observe the pretences of bourgeois society.

-With his literary prize money, Duvert moved to Morocco, an experience which resulted in his next novel Journal D’un Innocent, (Journal of an Innocent) published in 1976.
+With his literary prize money, Duvert moved to Morocco, an experience which resulted in his next novel Journal D'un Innocent, (Journal of an Innocent) published in 1976.
 Disillusioned by its society, he moved to Thore la Rochette, before settling in Tours.
 His next novel Quand Mourut Jonathan (When Jonathan Died), published in 1978, was inspired by an earlier vacation with a neglected boy.

 Despite his productivity and critical success, Duvert had not achieved the public success he hoped for.
-To reach a wider audience and raise awareness of his ideas, he decided to write a novel that would incorporate his favorite themes while being less sexually explicit and written in a classic form.
-The result was L'Île Atlantique (1979, published in English as Atlantic Island in 2017), which received critical raves, and sold somewhat better than his previous works.
+To reach a wider audience and raise awareness of his ideas, he decided to write a novel that would incorporate his favourite themes while being less sexually explicit and written in a classic form.
+The result was L'Île Atlantique (1979, published in English as Atlantic Island in 2017), which received critical raves and sold somewhat better than his previous works.

-English translations

-Good Sex Illustrated, Diary of an Innocent, and Atlantic Island have been published by Semiotext(e)/MIT Press.
-English translations of Duvert's novels and other books are out of print and difficult to find.

 Withdrawal from the world and death

-In the 1980s, Duvert published L’enfant au masculin (1980), in which he further expounded his sexual philosophy; a novel Un Anneau d’Argent à l’Oreille; and a book of aphorisms Abécédaire Malveillant: unlike his earlier writings, their critical reception was mostly indifferent or poor.
+In the 1980s, Duvert published L'enfant au masculin (1980), in which he further expounded his sexual philosophy; a novel Un Anneau d'Argent à l'Oreille; and a book of aphorisms Abécédaire Malveillant: unlike his earlier writings, their critical reception was mostly indifferent or poor.
 By the late 1980s, Duvert was unable to pay the rent on his apartment.
-With the social mood towards pedophilia hardening in the wake of several abuse scandals, he felt the world had turned against him.
+With the social mood towards paedophilia hardening in the wake of several abuse scandals, he felt the world had turned against him.
 He withdrew to his mother's house in Loir-et-Cher, and became a total recluse.
 Duvert published nothing further, and was largely forgotten.
-However, in 2005, his novel L'Île Atlantique, which had first appeared in 1979, was adapted for television by Gerard Mordillat.
+However, in 2005, his novel L'Île Atlantique, which first appeared in 1979, was adapted for television by Gerard Mordillat.

 Duvert's body was discovered at his home in August 2008, several weeks after his death, in a state of decomposition.
 His death briefly raised his media profile in France again; obituaries noted the quality of his writing, but also reflected upon the change in official attitudes to child sexuality.

 Gilles Sebhan has published two French-language biographical works on Duvert, Tony Duvert: L'Enfant Silencieux (Éditions Denoël 2010) and Retour à Duvert (le dilettante 2015).
 To date, neither book has been translated into English.